Policy 5409 - Identity Theft Prevention

 Non-disclosure of Specific Practices

 For the effectiveness of this Program, knowledge about specific Red Flag identification, detection, mitigation and prevention practices may need to be limited.
-The Information Security Committee through the Office of the Assistant Vice President for Finance and Comptroller shall disseminate the necessary information to employees with a need to know.
+The Information Security Committee through the Office of the Associate Vice President for Finance and Comptroller shall disseminate the necessary information to employees with a need to know.
 Any documents produced in order to develop or implement this program that list or describe specific practices and the information those documents contain are considered confidential and should not be shared with other University employees or the public.
 All documents and specific practices related to the Programs should be maintained in a confidential manner.